database-guidesby May 24, 202616 min read3,029 words

 QueryDeck offers the most flexible AI setup: bring your own API key from any provider or run models locally with Ollama.
 This means no per-query charges and full privacy for sensitive data.
 DB Pilot also has built-in AI, though with less model flexibility.

-Ready to try a native macOS database client with AI?
+Ready to try the database client built for app developers?
 Try QueryDeck free for 14 days.